How To Select & Design Retail Lighting in 6 Steps

 Step 1: Learn the Types of Store Lighting

-Step 2: Set the Ambiance by Choosing the Right Brightness & Tone
+Step 2: Select Your Brightness & Tone

 Light bulbs are measured in two ways: brightness and tone.
 Brightness, as you might expect, refers to how bright the light is; tone refers to the color of the light, which also correlates with its temperature.
+Your bulb brightness and tone will act to create the ambiance of your retail lighting, so it is important to understand the difference before you pick out your light bulbs.

-Step 3: Select Your Bulb Type
+Step 3: Choose Your Bulb Type

 Get the most out of your lighting: Install dimmer switches in your store so you can adjust your lighting with natural light levels or change the mood with the flip of a switch.